Published: 23 July, 2025

 Despite seven hours of testimony against SB 5, the Senate State Affairs Committee advanced the bill unanimously.

 House leaders have not yet filed a new version of the bill in the current special session, and some members have expressed unease with the severity of SB 5’s penalties and potential conflicts with federal law.
 Advocacy groups hope the House will demand compromise, perhaps embracing regulation over criminalization.
+Some insiders suggest that the House is waiting to see whether SB 5 can survive constitutional scrutiny or if negotiations with the Governor will alter the bill’s scope.

 Governor Abbott, for his part, reiterated on Tuesday that his preference remains a “strict, fair, and legally sustainable” system that protects public health without banning federally legal products.